 The NEET CTD program conducts research and development in crosscutting technologies that directly support and enable the development of new and advanced reactor designs and fuel cycle technologies.
-These technologies will advance the state of nuclear technology, improve its competitiveness, and promote continued contribution to meeting our nation's energy and environmental challenges.
-The knowledge generated through these activities will allow the Office of Nuclear Energy to address key challenges affecting nuclear reactor and fuel cycle deployment with a focus on crosscutting innovative technologies.
-To learn more about the Nuclear Energy Enabling Technologies (NEET) Crosscutting Technology Development (CTD) program, please see the "R&D" tab on the NEUP website.
+To learn more about the NEET CTD program, please see the "R&D" tab on the NEUP website.

 3. Nuclear Science User Facilities (NSUF)

 The Office of Nuclear Energy funds access to world-class capabilities to facilitate the advancement of nuclear science and technology.
 This mission is supported by providing access, at no cost to the user, to state-of-the-art experimental irradiation testing and Post-Irradiation Examination (PIE) facilities, as well as technical assistance including the design and analysis of reactor experiments.
-NSUF and its partner facilities represent a prototype laboratory for the future.
-Together, these capabilities and people create a nationwide infrastructure that allows the best ideas to be proven using the most advanced capabilities.
-Through NSUF, researchers and their collaborators are building on current knowledge to better understand the complex behavior of materials and fuels under irradiation.
-To learn more about the Nuclear Science User Facilities (NSUF) program, please see the NSUF website.
+To learn more about the NSUF program, please see the NSUF website.

-The Scientific Infrastructure Support program assists entities with acquiring equipment or funding activities to support research, teaching, and education, such as the purchase, setup, and vendor installation costs for equipment and instrumentation, as well as building modifications that immediately support the installation and operation of the equipment.
-To learn more, please see the Infrastructure FOA.
+The Scientific Infrastructure Support for Consolidated Innovative Nuclear Research FOA assists entities with acquiring equipment or funding activities to support research, teaching, and education, such as the purchase, setup, and vendor installation costs for equipment and instrumentation, as well as building modifications that immediately support the installation and operation of the equipment.
+To learn more, please visit the NEUP website.

-The Nuclear Energy Undergraduate Scholarships program works to attract qualified nuclear science and engineering students (NS&E) to nuclear energy professions by providing undergraduate scholarships.
+NE’s University Nuclear Leadership Program works to attract nuclear science and engineering students (NS&E) to nuclear energy professions by providing undergraduate scholarships and graduate fellowships.
 Scholarships are awarded for undergraduate study at two- and four-year institutions leading to a major or minor degree or certificate in the fields or disciplines of NS&E relevant to the DOE-NE mission.
 To learn more, please see the "Scholarship & Fellowship" tab on the NEUP website.

 More information can be found here.